sanskrit/raw_etexts/README.md

 ## Intro
 A repository containing important raw texts (some non-proofread).
 Processed (eg: transliterated) texts may be placed in other repos/ sites.

+### Conventions
+"raw" in raw_etexts means "mostly unencoded" text files (and not binary files like doc or pdf or rtf), whose contents may be searched by (say) grep.
+This means that we prefer files whose formatting (if any) does not interfere much with search.

+Allowed formats in the order of decreasing preference: md (possibly with frontmatter), txt, itx, tex, html.

+#### Preferred naming conventions:

+- OCR files will be named: xyz_ocr.md or xyz_ocr.txt.
+- When they are being proofread, they will be renamed: xyz_proofreading_.md or txt.
+- When fully proofread, they will be: xyz.md or xyz.txt

 ### Motivation
 - Websites with critical digitized texts have disappeared in the past, to the frustration of users.
 - It is easier to search multiple files encoded in plain text.